 indexSchema.setFieldSchemas(Arrays.asList(

-// Specify the name and type of the field.
+// Set the field name and type.

 new FieldSchema("Col_Keyword", FieldType.KEYWORD),

-// Specify the name and type of the field.
+// Set the field name and type.

 new FieldSchema("Col_Keyword_Virtual_Long", FieldType.LONG)